 Avoid Framing Mistakes

 We wanted to know which mistakes were the most common and how to avoid them.
 So who better to talk to than a building inspector?
-He shared his experiences, his insight and a few horror stories.
-We walked away with some great tips on how to build a rock-solid house, build it code compliant and build it right the first time.
+He shared his experiences, his insights, and a few horror stories.
+We walked away with some great tips on how to build a rock-solid house, make it code compliant, and do it all right the first time.

 When you’re securing the bottom plates of walls to the floor, nail into the floor joists/trusses below.
 Nailing through the plywood keeps the wall from moving side to side, but expansion and contraction of the roof system could cause the wall to lift if it’s not also nailed to the floor joists/trusses.
 Plus, the nails will be out of the way when contractors need to cut holes in the plates for pipes, ducts and wires.

 Structural connectors are designed to hold framing members to the foundation and to one another.
 They help a building withstand heavy loads, strong winds and earthquakes.
 Building codes that require structural connectors have been changing as connector technology improves, so make sure to review your local codes and contact your local building department if you still have questions.
 The foundation straps shown here prevent high winds from blowing these small garage walls off the foundation.

 The highest riser (step) height cannot be more than 3/8 inch higher than the shortest riser height throughout the entire flight of stairs.
 Those measurements include finished floor heights.
 So mock up and plan for the final finished floor heights, top and bottom, before you begin doing the math and laying out the stair stringers.

 Installing 3/4-inch-thick hardwood floors on a 1/4-inch subfloor will raise a floor height 1 inch.
 Some carpet, vinyl, and laminate flooring options are less than 3/8 inch thick.
 If you don’t account for those height differences, you could fail your inspection, and ripping out stairs is an expensive callback.